 WFIT’s mission is to provide quality programming designed to enrich and enhance the cultural and educational environment of East Central Florida.
 The station forms a unique liaison between the educational resources of Florida Institute of Technology and the informational needs of its listeners.

 The mission-driven programs of WFIT relate to the Primary Goals of Brevard’s Strategic Cultural Plan in several ways.
 WFIT strengthens the arts and cultural sector by providing the community with a continuous connection to the arts and culture through quality radio programming – at work, at home and in the car.
-The station also helps strengthen the arts by participating in the community’s signature art events such as The Melbourne Art Festival and the Brevard Cultural Alliance’s Fall for the Arts.
+The station also helps strengthen the arts by participating in the community’s signature art events such as The Melbourne Art Festival and the Cultural Arts Showcase.

 WFIT promotes the value of the arts as integral to enhancing Brevard’s quality of life and its future growth by promoting local art and cultural events.
-WFIT’s Music and Arts Calendar, Coastal Connection interviews and Public Service Announcements such as WFIT’s award-winning collaboration with the Brevard Symphony Orchestra, “A Music Minute” inform the public of the numerous artistic endeavors thriving in the community.
+WFIT’s Music and Arts Calendar, Coastal Connection interviews and Public Service Announcements such as WFIT’s Linking the Arts and Coastal Connection inform the public of the numerous artistic endeavors thriving in the community.

 WFIT is honored to help make the community aware that art is essential to education by promoting Florida Tech’s Humanities Lecture Series and Music Program, the Ruth Funk Center for Textile Arts, and the University’s annual International Festival.
 Florida Tech President Dr. Anthony Catanese says, “At Florida Tech, we believe that music is intrinsic to higher education…the study of music and playing musical instruments makes for the education of the whole brain as well as the total person.”

 WFIT also builds awareness of the arts and encourages participation of all Brevard residents through its concerts and events.
 WFIT’s “Jazz at the Panthereum” is a free, handicapped- accessible monthly concert series.
 Musicians in the audience are encouraged to participate by joining in the performances.
-By partnering with the Brevard Art Museum in events such as Jazz Fridays, WFIT builds community awareness of and participation in the arts.
+By partnering with the Eau Gallie Arts District and the Foosaner Art Museum in events such as Jazz Fridays, WFIT builds community awareness of and participation in the arts.